ART-Ankara-Ray-tracing-Tool/Software/README.md

 ART is a tool written in MATLAB, it can run on all operating systems that run MATLAB.
 Parallel Computing Toolbox must be installed in MATLAB to perform parallel processing.

 ## Installation
+You must have MATLAB installed on your pc.
+Download the repository and unzip the file and move it to the folder where you created it.

+## Usage of ART